tabletseeker/readcomic_dl/README.md

 # readcomic_dl
-A collection of scripts to automatically download comics from readcomiconline.li and convert them to .pdf format.
-Due to conventional methods no longer working properly, this project uses automated browser downloads to do the job.
+A simple shell script to download comics from readcomiconline.li via automated browser input, which seems to be the only working solution in 2024.

 # Dependencies
 * required: `wget` `xdotool` `img2pdf` `bc` `dialog` `firefox`